If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 In our experience, it is possible to make some significant savings with the Helsinki Card, especially for the two and three day versions of the card.

-All the prices are valid as of April 2019, and we will endeavour to keep this post updated as prices change.
+All the prices are valid as of July 2024, and we will endeavor to keep this post updated as prices change.
 Please do always check the official websites for the latest pricing information.

 1 Day in Helsinki with the Helsinki Card City

 Helsinki has a lot of attractions, and 1 day will not be enough to see everything.
-However, we think you’d be able to see a number of the attraction in the city in 1 day.
+However, we think you’d be able to see a number of attractions in the city in 1 day.

 Note that these attractions will vary depending on if you visit in winter or summer, so we have put together a different itinerary so you can see the different options.